 The measurement was made based on the value of the share at the balance sheet closing date and sensitivity tests were also performed and in none of the scenarios was identified any indication of impairment, being the fair value determined higher than the book value.
+Therefore, being the fair value higher than the book value.
 Therefore, being the fair value higher than the book value, it is not necessary to calculate the value in use.
-The effects of TIM Participações holding (incorporated by TIM S.A.) on the value of the book value are irrelevant and also its effects on the result of the Consolidated Group.
+The effects of TIM Participações holding (incorporated by TIM S.A) on the value of the book value are irrelevant and also its effects on the result of the Consolidated Group.
 Therefore, the calculations carried out at the consolidated level essentially contemplate the results and accounting balances of TIM S.A., so the management of the Company concludes that the use of the fair value less of cost of sales methodology is adequate to conclude that there is no provision for impairment since the fair value less the cost of sales is higher than the total book value of the cash generating unit.